7 Important Reasons to Offer Employee Well-being at Work

-You clicked because you want the 7 most important reasons to have a well being program.
+You clicked because you want the 7 most important reasons to have an employee well-being at work program.
 First, you should know that there is a high degree of skepticism of many claims being made in the well-being industry.
 So to get the truth, we have to go to information backed by decades of solid research.

 Don’t worry, this is not a graduate school discourse on the science of well-being but it is a brief overview of why having a well-being program can provide great benefits to any organization.

 Well-being programs are more popular than ever.
 They started out as employee perks for large corporations; in fact, they used to be called corporate fitness programs.
 Today, well-being programs are common among both medium and small-sized businesses.
 Well-being programs are now regularly part of a company benefits package.

 When done correctly, well-being programs give employees incentives, tools, social support, privacy, and strategies to adopt and maintain healthy behaviors.

 Most worksites do a pretty good job of helping employees improve health behaviors.
 In fact, both public and private worksites are the chronic disease prevention centers of the United States.